s1n7ax/nvim-window-picker/README.md

             -- if the file type is one of following, the window will be ignored filetype = { 'NvimTree' },

-            -- if the file type is one of following, the window will be ignored buftype = { 'terminal' },
+            -- if the buffer type is one of following, the window will be ignored buftype = { 'terminal' },
         },